 How Much Does an Inground Pool Cost?

-An in-ground pool is the ultimate backyard upgrade.
-The average cost to install an inground pool ranges from $38,719 to $69,599, with a national average of $51,833.
-In-ground pool cost can vary depending on the type of material, and they are available in three varieties: concrete, vinyl, and fiberglass.
+An inground pool is the ultimate backyard upgrade.
+So how much does an inground pool cost?
+According to Angi and HomeAdvisor, the average cost ranges from $39,000 to $80,351, with a national average of $57,938.
+Inground pool cost can vary depending on the type of material, and they are available in three varieties: concrete, vinyl, and fiberglass.
 There are significant differences in long-term costs among the options.
 Often, turnkey packages include electrical systems, plumbing, pumps, a deck, and a basic safety fence.
 Some packages include only the pool shell and delivery.
-Other factors that impact in-ground pool cost are shape, size, location, landscaping, custom work, lighting, water features, decks, heating, and fencing.
-Additional pool installation costs can add up due to required permits, property taxes, and maintenance costs.
+Other factors that impact inground pool cost are shape, size, location, landscaping, custom work, lighting, water features, decks, heating, and fencing.
+Additional pool installation costs can add up due to required permits, property taxes, and pool maintenance costs.

-According to HomeAdvisor, the typical price to install an in-ground pool ranges from $38,719 to $69,599, with a national average of $51,833.
+The typical price to install an inground pool ranges from $39,000 to $80,351, with a national average of $57,938.
 The average size pool is around 14 by 28 feet with a depth of approximately 6.5 feet.
-Typically, you’ll spend anywhere from $50 to $125 per square foot.
+Typically, homeowners spend anywhere from $50 to $125 per square foot.
 Adding a pool house can raise the cost to $300 or more per square foot.
 Depth also affects the price, and more materials will be needed depending on the depth of the hole.
 Deeper pool designs will cost closer to $125 per square foot.
 The Red Cross recommends a depth of at least 9 feet for diving.

 Basic pool project quotes typically include delivery, installation, standard pool filtration, maintenance and cleaning equipment, the first water fill, and at least some pool decking.
-Keep in mind that pool builders all package their swimming pools differently.
+Homeowners will want to keep in mind that pool builders all package their swimming pools differently.

 - Freeform (radius)